 7. At a funeral detail

-Many military funerals have a 21-gun salute waiting fire at a specific time during the ceremony.
+Many military funerals feature a 21-gun salute, with volleys fired at specific times during the ceremony.
 Interrupting the service by having one of the riflemen accidentally discharge their weapon before they’re supposed to would be less than ideal, to say the least.

 6. During a foreign military weapons inspection

-We advise and work alongside many foreign countries’ militaries throughout the world.
+We advise and work alongside the militaries of many foreign countries worldwide.
 When you’re trying to build and/or maintain relationships, there’s nothing more cancerous than having an ND occur to set everyone on edge.

 5. Right before stepping out on a stressful foot patrol